trimstray/test-your-sysadmin-skills/README.md

 - Zombie processes cannot be killed since they are already dead and waiting for their parent processes to reap them
 - Processes that are in the blocked state will not die until they wake up again
-- The init process is special: It does not get signals that it does not want to handle, and thus it can ignore SIGKILL.
+- The init process is special: It does not get signals that it does not want to handle, and thus it can ignore **SIGKILL**.
 An exception from this exception is while init is ptraced on Linux
-- An uninterruptibly sleeping process may not terminate (and free its resources) even when sent SIGKILL.
+- An uninterruptibly sleeping process may not terminate (and free its resources) even when sent **SIGKILL**.
 This is one of the few cases in which a UNIX system may have to be rebooted to solve a temporary software problem

 Useful resources: